sec-tools/litefuzz/README.md

 # litefuzz

 A multi-platform fuzzer for poking at userland binaries, clients and servers.

-[It has found bugs in 50+ apps and libraries](https://github.com/sec-tools/litefuzz#trophies).
+It has found bugs in [50+ apps and libraries](https://github.com/sec-tools/litefuzz#trophies) from top companies and open soruce.

 **Simple setup to start fuzzing on Linux, Mac and Windows**.